jiangruyang/DSA4265/README.md

    brew install gcc@11 pkg-config poppler ocrmypdf
    ```

    For Windows, you have to manually find these binaries and ensure they are discoverable.
-It is likely that these would be availible on Windows package manaers like `Winget` or `Chocolatey`, but I have not tested them yet.
+It is likely that these would be available on Windows package managers like `Winget` or `Chocolatey`, but I have not tested them yet.

 4. Install requirements: